modin-project/modin/docs/getting_started/modin_vs_dask_vs_koalas.rst

 API Coverage
 ------------

+One of the key benefits of pandas is its versatility, due to the wide array of operations, with more than 600+ API operations for data cleaning, feature engineering, data transformation, data summarization, data exploration, and machine learning.
+However, it is not trivial to develop scalable implementations of each of these operations in a dataframe system.
 **DaskDF and Koalas only implements about** `55%  <https://arxiv.org/abs/2001.00888>`_ **of the pandas API**; they do not implement certain APIs that would deviate from the row-wise partitioning approach, or would be inefficient with the row-wise parallelization.
 For example, Dask does not implement ``iloc``, ``MultiIndex``, ``apply(axis=0)``, ``quantile``(only approximate quantile is available), ``median``, and more.
 Given DaskDF's row-oriented architecture, ``iloc``, for example, can technically be implemented, but it would be inefficient, and column-wise operations such as ``apply(axis=0)`` would be impossible to implement.
 Similarly, Koalas does not implement ``apply(axis=0)`` (it only applies the function per row partition, giving a different result), ``quantile``,``median`` (only approximate quantile/median is available), ``MultiIndex``, ``combine``, ``compare`` and more.